shrubb/box-convolutions/README.md

 Also, there is a usage example in `test-mnist.py`.

-Tested on Ubuntu 18.04 with Python 3.6 and PyTorch 1.0.0.
+Tested on Ubuntu 18.04.2, Python 3.6, PyTorch 1.0.0, GCC 7.3.0, CUDA 9.2.
+Other versions (e.g. Python 2.7 or PyTorch 0.4 or GCC 5 or CUDA 8 or CUDA 10) should work too, but I haven't checked.
+If something doesn't build, please open an issue.

+CUDA 9/9.1 + GCC 6 isn't supported, see [this issue](https://github.com/shrubb/box-convolutions/issues/2).

 # Quick Tour of Box convolutions